University-Wide Standards for Graduate Teaching Assistants at Florida State University

 Sexual Harassment, Academic Honor Policy, and FERPA Policies and Equivalency

-University policy on sexual harassment training is provided by the Office of Equal Opportunity and Compliance (EOC) within Human Resources (https://www.hr.fsu.edu/), the Academic Honor Policy training is offered by the Office of the Vice President of Faculty Development and Advancement (https://fda.fsu.edu/), and the FERPA training is offered by the Office of the University Registrar (https://registrar.fsu.edu/).
-These offices provide training at the Fall PIE Teaching Conference.
+University policy on sexual harassment training is provided by the Office of Equal Opportunity and Compliance (EOC) within Human Resources (https://www.hr.fsu.edu), the Academic Honor Policy training is offered by the Office of the Vice President of Faculty Development and Advancement (https://fda.fsu.edu), and the FERPA training is offered by the Office of the University Registrar (https://registrar.fsu.edu).
+These offices provide training during all Essential Policies and Practices Training for TAs instances.

-The Program for Instructional Excellence (PIE) supports and complements departmental TA training programs.
-To prepare TAs for immediate undergraduate classroom responsibilities, PIE conducts a biannual two-day teaching conference each fall and spring semester.
-The conference is free to participants and focuses on best practices, policies, and services at FSU as they relate to teaching.
-PIE also offers a wide variety of other services to support and assist graduate students in learning about best practices in teaching and learning, including year-round teaching workshops, reading groups, peer teaching observations, a teaching newsletter, office hours, the PIE Teaching Associate program and an online training series the "Basics of Teaching @ FSU."
-The Program for Instructional Excellence (PIE) also highlights and rewards graduate student TAs whose performance is extraordinary with the annual university-wide Outstanding Teaching Assistant Awards (OTAA) program, and by highlighting TA excellence in social media posts and the teaching newsletter.
-In addition, PIE also assists departments in developing TA departmental training programs.
+The Center for the Advancement of Teaching (CAT) supports and complements departmental/unit TA training programs.
+To prepare TAs for immediate undergraduate classroom responsibilities, CAT offers online modules each semester.
+CAT also offers a wide variety of other services to support and assist graduate students in learning about best practices in teaching and learning, including year-round teaching workshops, reading groups, peer teaching observations, a teaching newsletter, office hours, the CAT Teaching Associate program, and an online training series the “Basics of Teaching @ FSU.”).
+CAT also highlights and rewards graduate student TAs whose performance is extraordinary with the annual university-wide Outstanding Teaching Assistant Awards (OTAA) program, and by highlighting TA excellence in social media posts and the teaching newsletter.
+In addition, CAT also assists departments/unit in developing TA departmental/unit training programs.

 Approval of Equivalent Training